 Sophos does not offer a quick scan feature so I can’t assess the difference from the control number to the quick scan, but I will be able to do this with the full scan results below.

-The table below shows the performance impact during full scans of each product.
+I also recorded the performance impact during full scans of each product.

 Again, as with the quick scan, AVG’s numbers show a reduction in CPU and Memory utilization during a scan compared with the control numbers.
 Disk control increases from 121 MB/s to 425 MB/s.